Undergraduate FAQs

 At Churchill (and Cambridge), we generally place less emphasis on UCAS personal statements than many other universities do.

-This being said, what we find most helpful in them is evidence that you have explored your subject (engaged in super-curricular activities) and are continuing to do so, and therefore that you have made an informed choice about your target course.
-If you’re later invited to interview, conversations about these things may form part of the discussion.
+When it comes to personal statements, what we find most helpful is evidence that you have explored your subject beyond your school/college curriculum through super-curricular activities.
+If you are invited to interview, conversations about these activities may form part of the discussion.

-Personal statements often include accounts of extra-curricular activities, i.e., activities or interests that you do outside school/college which’re unrelated to your target course.
+Personal statements often include accounts of extra-curricular activities, i.e., activities or interests that you do outside school/college which are unrelated to your target course.
 As a point of principle, we don’t regard these as relevant – though other universities might.

 For further guidance, head to the personal statements section of Cambridge’s UCAS application webpage.